jcaledo/ptm_v1/README.md

 R package for the analysis of post-translational modifications, with particular emphasis on the sulfoxidation (oxidation) of methionine residues.

+Extensive and detailed documentation related to this package can be found at https://metositeptm.com

 ## Contributing

 We are always interested in improving and adding additional functionality to _ptm_.
 If you have ideas, suggestions or code that your would like to distribute as part of this package, please contact us (see below).